Alexander Kabanov (chemist): Awards and honors

 His honors include the Lenin Komsomol Prize (1988), the NSF Career award (1995), the RASA George Gamow award (2017), and the Controlled Release Society Founders award (2022).
 He was elected a member of Academia Europaea (2013), a corresponding member of the Russian Academy of Sciences (2019), and a fellow of the American Institute for Medical and Biological Engineering (2015), the National Academy of Inventors (2017), the Controlled Release Society (2018), and the American Association for the Advancement of Science (2021).

 Public position

-Kabanov has taken public position against the use of chemical weapons and in 2021 co-authored a petition signed by nearly a thousand Russian-speaking scientists demanding Russian authorities to end political prosecution of Alexey Navalny and his supporters, investigate his poisoning and turn to international cooperation to confront global threats, On 24 February 2022, Kabanov signed an open letter of Russian scientists and journalists against the war in Ukraine, and then organized public statements from the Russian-speaking researchers living overseas condemning the Russian aggression in Ukraine and in support of the scholars affected by the war.
+Kabanov has taken public position against the use of chemical weapons and in 2021 co-authored a petition signed by nearly a thousand Russian-speaking scientists demanding Russian authorities to end political prosecution of Alexei Navalny and his supporters, investigate his poisoning and turn to international cooperation to confront global threats, On 24 February 2022, Kabanov signed an open letter of Russian scientists and journalists against the war in Ukraine, and then organized public statements from the Russian-speaking researchers living overseas condemning the Russian aggression in Ukraine and in support of the scholars affected by the war.